Inist-CNRS/ezmaster/README.md

 cd ezmaster
 make install
 make run-prod
-# make docker-stop-prod to stop it
+# make stop-prod to stop it
 # the app is listening at http://127.0.0.1:3000/
 ```